 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, the Bank of Taiwan reported a greenhouse gas intensity of approximately 6.086e-07 kg CO2e per unit of revenue (NTD), although specific total emissions figures for Scope 1, 2, and 3 were not disclosed.
+In 2023, the Bank of Taiwan reported a greenhouse gas intensity of approximately 6.086e-07 kg CO2e per unit of revenue (in NTD), but specific total emissions data for Scope 1, 2, and 3 are not disclosed.
 The bank has not set any formal reduction targets or climate pledges, indicating a lack of specific commitments towards reducing carbon emissions at this time.
-As a current subsidiary of the Bank of Taiwan, any emissions data or climate initiatives would be inherited from the parent organisation, which has not provided detailed emissions figures or reduction strategies.
-The absence of disclosed emissions data suggests that the bank may still be in the early stages of developing a comprehensive climate strategy.
-Overall, while the Bank of Taiwan has reported its greenhouse gas intensity, it currently lacks specific emissions data and formal climate commitments, reflecting a broader context within the financial sector where many institutions are still working to establish clear sustainability goals.
+As a current subsidiary of the Bank of Taiwan, any emissions data or climate initiatives would be inherited from the parent organisation.
+However, no significant reduction initiatives or targets have been reported, suggesting that the bank may still be in the early stages of developing a comprehensive climate strategy.
+Overall, while the Bank of Taiwan has acknowledged its emissions through revenue intensity metrics, it currently lacks detailed emissions reporting and specific climate commitments.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.